abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

   - cpu: for CPUs via Intel, AMD, or Other supported CPU devices
   - gpu: for GPUs via CUDA or ROCm.

-  Known limitations: If using the pw basis, the ks_solver must be cg/bpcg/dav to support `gpu` acceleration.
-If using the lcao basis, `gamma_only` must be set to `1`, as multi-k calculation is currently not supported for `gpu`. lcao_in_pw also does not support `gpu`.
+  Known limitations: `ks_solver` must also be set to the algorithms supported. lcao_in_pw currently does not support `gpu`.

 - **Default**: cpu